eric-sclafani/ml_practice/README.md

 I recommend also installing [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and using [conda environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) since they're really simple to setup.
 Later down the line in your studies/career, if you find yourself writing lots of python scripts with many dependencies, I recommend switching to [Poetry](https://python-poetry.org/docs/) because conda is great for learning, but is also uses a separate package manager (`conda install` instead of `pip3 install`), which can get convoluted and annoying (imo).

 I will be using `conda` for this project, so I recommend you do the same.
-When you're ready to get started, inside the `ml_practice/` directory, run `conda install --file requirements.txt` to install the necessary dependencies.
+When you're ready to get started, inside the `ml_practice/` directory, run `conda create --name ml_practice --file requirements.txt` to install the necessary dependencies.
+The, everytime you need to activate the environment, run `conda activate ml_practice`

 ## Juyterlab
 For the best experience, these notebooks are best viewed through [JupyterLab](https://jupyter.org/install) because certain cells will be hidden by default.
+I am unsure if other viewing options (Jupyer notebook, Github preview) preserve this code hiding feature, so I recommend `only using JupyterLab`.

 # Data